Walid-Ahmed/imageclassifierSuite/README.md

  - miniVGG as defined  in this [link](https://www.pyimagesearch.com/2019/02/11/fashion-mnist-with-keras-and-deep-learning) Besides these networks, the modelsFactory define some usefull neural networks that can be used  in classification.
 More and more networks will be added soon, however you can still define your own, add to this file and start training with it!

 # I-Train a binary image classiffier using flow from directory

 The
-trainBinaryClassifer_flow_from_directory builds a neural network with final layer of one neuron that is suitable for binary classification.
+trainBinaryClassifer_flow_from_directory trains a neural network with final layer of one neuron that is suitable for binary classification.

 To start  training  using this file on "cats and dogs " dataset you can run the follwing command: